rodrigomelo9/yosys-examples/README.md

 Examples to use Yosys with FPGA boards that I have access to.

+> **Disclaimer:** this project is personal and is not directly related to or
+> endorsed by the Yosys project.

 ## System prepare

+* Clone [Yosys](https://github.com/YosysHQ/yosys), compile and install it (you can also use the provided Dockerfile and scripts).

 * To run ISE examples:
 ```